lucasmreis/blogSource/src/posts/type-driven-domain-modelling-part-3.md

 And our new domain is ready!
 Just run the `Experiments.fsx` script we [wrote in Part 2](http://lucasmreis.github.io/blog/type-driven-domain-modelling-part-2/), and see the results :)

-The final file for the domain [can be found here](https://github.com/lucasmreis/basket-promotions-kata/blob/master/BasketPromotions/Domain.fs).

 ## Updating The Tests

 For the "promoted line total" test, we need now to build both the `Promoted` and `NotPromoted` expected results: